Article Content

 A centripetal force accelerates an object rotationally.

-Centripetal acceleration and thus Fc both point inwards (towards the center of the circle).
+[katex] a_c [/katex] and thus [katex] F_c [/katex] both point inwards (towards the center of the circle).

-Keep in mind the a “centripetal force” is just a general force.
-The actual force that causes the circular motion can be any force like tension, friction, or normal force.
+Keep in mind the a “centripetal force” is just a placeholder.
+The actual force can be any force like tension, friction, or normal force as long as it pointed towards the center of the circle.

 For example, imagine a car driving around a flat curve.
 The centripetal forces comes from only from the friction of the tires.
 Thus to find the frictional force we use the equation f = mac (lowercase f is friction).